tairen99/Boggle-Game/README.md

 # Boggle-Game

-This is program to play with Word Boggle game with dimension 4 by 4.
+This is a program to play with Word Boggle game with dimension four by four.

 To know the game: https://en.wikipedia.org/wiki/Boggle

+The rules are 1. each character can only be selected once in a word;

+               2. next available character can only be selected around neighborhood current character

-Author: Tairen Chen    Date: Sep, 2017
+Author: Tairen Chen    Date: Sep 2017